Published: December 23, 2013, OL-30611-01

-For more information about the installation and operation of the QM, see Cisco Service Control Management Suite Quota Manager User Guide.
+For more information about the installation and operation of the QM, see the Cisco Service Control Management Suite Quota Manager User Guide.

-For more information about the installation and operation of the CM, see Cisco Service Control Management Suite Collection Manager User Guide.
+For more information about the installation and operation of the CM, see the Cisco Service Control Management Suite Collection Manager User Guide.

 Figure 2-1 illustrates the flow of information in the Cisco Service Control solution.

 •Horizontal flow—Represents traffic between subscribers and an IP network.

 •Vertical flow—Represents transmission of the Raw Data Records (RDRs) from the Cisco SCE platform to the CM.